valancej/documentation/_general/integrations/gemnasium.md

 [Gemnasium](https://gemnasium.com) is a service for analyzing and monitoring the security of your application dependencies.

+By using Gemnasium you can be sure that your Ruby gems are up to date and secure.

 [The Gemnasium documentation](https://github.com/gemnasium/toolbelt) does a great job of providing more information, in addition to the setup instructions below.

 ## Codeship Pro